ansarm/OAuth2-Python-Example/README.md

 # OAuth2-Python-Example
 This is a re-implentation of the MSAL in Python with some example calls to MSGraph API.
 It uses the PowerShell AppID so you don't need to re-generate a new AppID
+This is example code and not meant to be used in production